codefreezefi/codefreeze.fi/index.md

 <h2>{{site.participants|size}} <del>Speakers</del> Participants</h2>

 <p>
     <a href="https://github.com/codefreezefi/codefreeze.fi#readme" target="_blank" rel="noopener noreferrer"> Register yourself</a> with a pull request to be among the first people to receive details about this unique conference!
+As an alternative use our [registration form](https://forms.gle/cT6CfzgWNMNrH5nm8) (be aware, your personal data will be sent to Google).
 </p>

 <ul class="participants">